|Guide||♦||2 Triplogs||Active Topic|

 Shortly after leaving the trailhead, the trail goes into the Chiricahua Wilderness.

-The trail is in good condition and is easy to follow; however, in the summertime, you might brush up against some ferns that encroach on the trail.
+The trail is in good condition and easy to follow; however, you might brush up against some ferns that encroach on the trail in the summertime.

 This area burned in the Horseshoe 2 fire in 2011; however, some large pine trees still remain.
 There are also some stands of aspens that are growing in the aftermath of the fire.